Rome Metro: Network map

+Rolling stock

+All Rome metro lines are heavy rapid transit lines, with 6-car trains, approximately 105 m long.
+Line A of the Rome metro uses exclusively the CAF MA 300 series, line B essentially uses the CAF MB400 series together with other CAF MA300 series trains and the historic MB 100 Ansaldobreda.
+Line C is the longest driverless metro in Italy and one of the largest in Europe, using Hitachi Rail Italy's driverless technology.

 Service

 Fares

-An urban single journey ticket, the Biglietto Integrato a Tempo (BIT), costs €1.50, and is valid on the Metro, buses, trams and suburban trains inside the Rome municipality for 100 minutes from first validation.
+An urban single journey ticket (integrated ticket), the Biglietto Integrato a Tempo (BIT), costs €1.50, and is valid on the Metro, buses, trams and suburban trains inside the Rome municipality for 100 minutes from first validation.
 Other tickets are available, including daily (€7.00), 2-day (€12.50), and 3-day (€18.00) passes (Rome 24h/48h/72h), and a weekly pass (€24.00), the Carta Integrata Settimanale (CIS).
 Monthly passes that are valid during the charged calendar month for unlimited journeys available for the personal usage (€35.00) or impersonal usage (€53.00) and may be used alternatively by different persons.
 Children under 10 years old travel can travel for free on public transport services when accompanied by a fare-paying adult.

-Two proximity cards are available in Rome, èRoma and Metrebus Card Red, which can be charged with season tickets, replacing paper for this type of ticket.
+Two proximity cards are available in Rome, ”èRoma” and ”Metrebus Card Red”, which can be charged with season tickets, replacing paper for this type of ticket.

 Operating hours

 Service starts at about 5:30 am and ends at about 11:30 pm.
 On Fridays and Saturdays service ends later, at about 1:30 am.

 When the Metro is closed, a night bus service operates with lines that follow the same routes and stop at the same stations as the Metro.
-Line A is served by bus NMA, Line B is served by bus NMB/NMB1, and Line C is served by bus N28.
+Line A is served by bus NMA, Line B is served by bus NMB/NMB1, and Line C is served by bus NMC.

-Other rail lines operated by ATAC
+Other rail lines

+Rome's local transport provider, ATAC, operates the Metro network and the Rome-Giardinetti line.
+The Roma–Lido, which connects Rome to Ostia, and the Roma–Viterbo line, used to be operated by ATAC until 1 July 2022, when it became part of the Cotral network.